CoAct-1: Computer-using Multi-Agent System with Coding Actions: Introduction

 \section{Introduction}

 Recent advancements in computer-using agents have primarily focused on operating through Graphical User Interfaces (GUIs).
 While these GUI agents, powered by vision-language (action) models~\citep{blip2,gemini2,gemini25,openai2024gpt4ocard, cua2025, qin2025ui, xie2025scalingcomputerusegroundinguser, yang2025gta1guitesttimescaling}, have demonstrated the ability to perform a variety of tasks, they often struggle with long-horizon planning and interactions in environments with dense GUI elements.
-For example, workflows common in office productivity suites or involving direct OS-level operations—such as locating a specific table within a multi-sheet spreadsheet, filtering it based on complex criteria, copying the results, and then saving it as a new CSV file—often involve a long and intricate sequence of precise GUI manipulations.
+For example, routine tasks in Office productivity software often involve a long and intricate sequence of precise GUI operations, such as locating a specific table within a multi-sheet spreadsheet, filtering it based on complex criteria, copying the results, and saving them as a new CSV file.
 Similarly, tasks like finding all image files in a nested directory structure, resizing them to specific dimensions, and then compressing the entire directory into a single archive are brittle and inefficient when solved via GUI actions such as clicking and dragging.
-In these scenarios, existing agents frequently struggle with visual grounding ambiguity (e.g., distinguishing between visually similar icons or menu items) and the accumulated probability of making any single error over the long horizon.
+In these scenarios, existing agents often struggle with visual grounding ambiguity (e.g., mistaking visually similar icons or menu items) and the cumulative probability of errors over long-term interactions.
 A single mis-click or misunderstood UI element can derail the entire task.